Update

 Today, there is a three-mile gap around San Francisco International Airport (SFO) and an opportunity for a new Bay Trail segment through Millbrae and San Bruno.

-The Bay Trail SFO Gap Closure Study will document existing conditions and identify potential new Bay Trail segments near SFO.
-The study will also recommend a design for a future segment of the Bay Trail to close the gap in this area.
+The Bay Trail SFO Gap Study Final Plan documents existing conditions and identifies potential new Bay Trail segments near SFO.
+The study also recommends a design for a future segment of the Bay Trail to close the gap in this area.

 Funding